Cycling in older age key to a fitter, healthier life.

 13th November 2017

-More and more people are choosing the bicycle to get from A to B, stay fit, healthy, active, socialise and meet people or save money on travel.
+More and more people are choosing the bike to get from A to B, stay fit, healthy, active, socialise and meet people or save money on travel.

 Cycling is the perfect mode of transport for short distances and can often be quicker than walking, take the hassle out of finding a spot to park and, being non-weight bearing cardio vascular exercise, cycling is good for your heart, lungs and joints too.